The ECGI blog is kindly supported by

 This article is forthcoming in the Journal of Economic Literature as 'Book review by Anat R. Admati (Stanford University) on "Unjust Debts: How Our Bankruptcy System Makes America More Unequal" by Melissa B. Jacoby'.

-“Unjust debt” refers to injustices produced by US bankruptcy law and to Jacoby’s suggestion that bankruptcy should return to its original “just debt” intent to apply just to contractual (debt) promises.
-Prevailing narratives hold that bankruptcy can “reduce suffering and promote innovation” (p.
-4), but instead its application is uneven and often problematic.
+“Unjust Debt” refers to injustices produced by US bankruptcy law and to Jacoby’s suggestion that bankruptcy returns to its original “just debt” intent to apply just to contractual (debt) promises.
+Prevailing narratives hold that bankruptcy can “reduce suffering and promote innovation” (p.4), but instead its application is uneven and often problematic.
 Powerful parties transformed bankruptcy into “a legal Swiss army knife” that undermines civil justice and can rob people of their legal rights without consent even when debtors’ obligations are due to bad behavior.

-The book discusses (in chapter 4) the history of municipal bankruptcies and key examples, particularly Detroit.
-Cities in bankruptcy may be able to reduce prior obligations to victims of civil rights violations, such as police brutality, where remedies may not be only monetary.
+The book discusses (Chapter 4) the history of municipal bankruptcies and key examples, particularly Detroit.
+Cities in bankruptcy may be able to reduce prior obligations to victims of civil rights violations such as police brutality, where remedies may not be only monetary.

-Chapters 5 and 6 cover more examples of the use of bankruptcy for noncontractual liabilities, starting with asbestos in the 1980s and including Bikram Yoga, Weinstein Company, and Purdue Pharma.
-In the Purdue case, after this book went to print the Supreme Court blocked the bankruptcy plan that provided permanent releases from all litigation to Sackler family owners, some bearing significant responsibility for the massive opioid crisis but considered third parties in the corporate bankruptcy of Purdue.
+Chapters 5 and 6 cover more examples of the use of bankruptcy for non-contractual liabilities, starting with asbestos in the 1980s and including Bikram Yoga, Weinstein Company, and Purdue Pharma.
+In the Purdue case, after this book went to print the Supreme Court blocked the bankruptcy plan that provided permanent releases from all litigation to Sackler family owners, some bearing significant responsibility to the massive opioid crisis but only considered third parties in the corporate bankruptcy of Purdue.

 Explaining accessibly the cynical use of bankruptcy as “litigation tool” to evade accountability and deprive people of legal rights (as in the PG&E case, not discussed in the book) is the most significant contribution of this important book.
 A common trick illustrated in the case of Boy Scouts of America, which filed for bankruptcy to deal with a pervasive sexual harassment scandal, is to include as many victims as possible in a bankruptcy “class,” each getting equal voting right.
 Victims with strong cases that would have succeeded in civil courts might be outvoted by others who would have been unable to get any compensation elsewhere.
 A broader problem (for all laws), seen in Purdue’s case, is the ability to remove money out of reach of legal jurisdictions.

 Basic corporate finance textbooks calculate the tax “shield” corporations gain by borrowing.
-They rarely ask why tax laws reward excessive use of debt funding by corporations that makes bankruptcies more likely, and the discussion entirely ignores the use of corporate bankruptcy as a shield from non-debt liabilities.
+They rarely ask why tax laws reward excessive use of debt funding by corporations that makes bankruptcies more likely, and they entirely ignore the use of corporate bankruptcy as “shield” from non-debt liabilities.
 Law schools teach future lawyers how to use all tools and shape laws to benefit corporate clients.

 [2] White (2007) discusses the 2005 law and argues that such policy change should be accompanied by ensuring that lenders who supply too much credit or charge excessively high interest rates and fees are constrained by other rules aimed to protect individuals and small businesses from predatory loans.
 Such rules and their enforcement routinely face political challenges.